kevinconway/Modelo.js/doc/deferred.rst

     });

 Promise collections expose all of the same methods as promises with one
-additions: the `add` method.
+addition: the `add` method.
 The `add` method registers and promise with the collections and assigns a keyword to the promise.

 The biggest difference between promises and promise collections is that